ryan-mcclue/unsw/comp3331/wk3/week3.md

 A video streaming CDN will typically implement a DASH server and so will send out a manifest file first

 A TCP server will have a 'welcoming' socket that clients use to perform 3way handshakes on.
-Then a new 'connection' socket will be created
+(if not 3way, connection can hang as server not get ACK for its sequence number) Then a new 'connection' socket will be created
 Seems that multithreaded TCP server easier as specific connection sockets can be forked